rdkcentral/rdkservices/Messenger/doc/MessengerPlugin.md

 ### Description

 Use this method to join a room.
-If the specified room does not exist, then it will be created.
+If the specified room does not exist, then it is created.

 Also see: [userupdate](#event.userupdate)